 Gomphu Kora is a meditative cave where Guru Rinpoche meditated and subdued a demon called Myongkhapa, locally known as Sewang Nagpo.
 The sacred cave is located in Tongzhang Gewog of Trashiyangtse Dzongkhag at an altitude of 1200m above sea level.

 The Gomphu Kora Ney is filled with sacred monuments.
 Pilgrims visit the holy site to circumambulate the giant rock cave where Guru Rimpoche meditated.
-The region is a blessed land with sacred sites spanning the riverbanks from Tsergom in Jamkhar Gewog to Omba Ney and Gongza Ney under Tashiyangtse Dzongkhag.
+The region is a blessed land with holy sites spanning the riverbanks from Tsergom in Jamkhar Gewog to Omba Ney and Gongza Ney under Tashiyangtse Dzongkhag.

 How to Reach Gomphu Kora